We vote every year in Virginia!

 About Fairfax County and the Hunter Mill District

 Fairfax County is organized into nine magisterial districts.
 Hunter Mill is one of these districts.
-The district covers most of Vienna and Reston, and some of Herndon.
+The district covers Reston, most of Vienna, and some of Herndon.
 Here is more info on Hunter Mill and all Fairfax districts:

 Each year, Fairfax County’s budget is governed and established by the Board of Supervisors.
 The Board collects revenue (taxes) that pays for county services, including public schools, early childhood supports, police and fire, libraries, parks, and more.
 Currently, revenue can only be collected by the taxes that homeowners pay – the personal property tax.
 The ability to collect revenue is granted by the Virginia General Assembly.
 Fairfax County cannot decide on its own to implement new taxes – it must get a law passed at the state level to do so.